-There’s a stereotype that everyone, especially women, swoons at a gift of jewelry.
+There’s a stereotype that everyone, especially women, will swoon at a gift of jewelry.
 But more than almost anything except clothing, jewelry can be difficult to purchase for someone else.
 Personal tastes are very individual.

 Jewelry can also be expensive, and many buyers are simply uninformed as to what a fair price is, especially if diamonds or gemstones are involved.
 Unless you know your recipient’s tastes and have discussed them at length, consider holding off on the jewelry.

-Animals aren’t toys, they’re daily – sometimes hourly – commitments, and for the length of their lives.
-Sure, puppies, kittens, bunnies … they’re just adorable, and it’s fun to imagine a kid coming downstairs and seeing a fluffy fur baby sitting under the tree.
+Animals aren’t toys, they’re daily — sometimes hourly — commitments of your time and money, and for the length of their lives.
+Sure, puppies, kittens, bunnies … they’re just adorable, and it’s fun to imagine a kid coming downstairs and seeing a fluffy furbaby sitting under the tree.
 (Who are we kidding?
 They’re more likely to be chewing on or climbing the tree, not sitting quietly beneath it.)

 But a pet just can’t be returned or discarded when it gets bigger or a child gets bored.
 Discuss a pet purchase with your family at length before adopting a furry new family member.

 Toymakers know how to hit parents right in the guilt gene.
-Lego sets with thousands of elaborate pieces, child-sized Porsches, fancy stuffed ponies that actually take kids for rides, pricey video-game consoles.
+Lego sets with thousands of elaborate pieces, child-sized Porsches, fancy stuffed ponies that actually take kids for rides and pricey video-game consoles are among the expensive toys you might find.
 Here’s the truth: Most kids will be just as happy with a gift that didn’t cost the equivalent of a semester’s college tuition.

-Take a look through Facebook Marketplace for your local area and you’re almost certain to see plenty of people begging strangers to come haul away a treadmill, elliptical machine or stationary bicycle, often for free.
+Take a look through your local Facebook Marketplace, and you’re almost certain to see plenty of people begging strangers to come haul away a treadmill, elliptical machine or stationary bicycle, often for free.

 Those original purchases were surely made with the best of intentions, but settling into a home-exercise groove isn’t as easy as it seems.
 A rowing machine with a giant bow on the handlebars may look impressive, but with some exceptions, it’s likely to turn into a place to pile laundry before the summer.

 Like jewelry, fragrance is a very individual indulgence.
-Unless you’re heading to the store with a very specific scent name on your list, stay away from it as a gift.
+Unless you’re heading to the store with the name of a very specific scent on your list, stay away from it as a gift.

 Guessing at a fragrance gift just makes no scents.